shksa/Yeezy/readme.md

 ## Error handling
 - Errors for wrong operators, unsupported operations, and other user or internal errors that may arise during execution.
 - Error handling is done similarly to return statement handling, because in both cases the after statements won't be evaluated.
-- An error object needs to be defined in Monkey, so that it can be tracked and we can later decide to stop the evaluation.
+- An error object needs to be defined in Yeezy, so that it can be tracked and we can later decide to stop the evaluation.
-- The `Eval` function needs to return the error to the repl, so an error object should be part of the object system of Monkey.
+- The `Eval` function needs to return the error to the repl, so an error object should be part of the object system of Yeezy.

 ## Bindings and environment
 - Hash map of strings to objects, where the strings are identifier names.